tldr-pages/tldr/pages/common/vboxmanage-import.md

 # vboxmanage-import

-> Imports a virtual machine (VM) previously exported or created.
+> Import a previously exported virtual machine (VM).
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-import>.

 - Import a VM from an OVF or OVA file: